Kevin Ross (musician): 2014–2017: Motown and The Awakening

-Kevin's first solo release on Motown, Dialogue in the Grey, was released in 2014.
-The 4-track EP, which featured appearances by Ne-Yo and T.I, allowed Kevin the opportunity to tour nationally as the opening act for Maxwell's Summer Soulstice tour and Ne-Yo's One Night With Ne-Yo tour.
+Ross's first solo release on Motown, Dialogue in the Grey, was released in 2014.
+The 4-track EP, which featured appearances by Ne-Yo and T.I, allowed Ross to tour nationally as the opening act for Maxwell's Summer Soulstice tour and Ne-Yo's One Night With Ne-Yo tour.
 That same year, Ross became the face of Glade's "This Is My Wish" holiday campaign.
-After having a breakout year, AOL named Kevin Ross their "Best New Artist" for 2014.
-In 2015, Kevin announced the release of his long-awaited debut album on Motown, The Awakening however, the project would not be released until 2017.
-During that time, Kevin held his audience over by creating his 1990s R&B mash up series.
-The mash-up series ended up becoming popular on social media and introduced Kevin to a whole new audience.
+AOL named Kevin Ross their "Best New Artist" for 2014.
+In 2015, Ross announced the release of his debut album on Motown, The Awakening.
+However, the project would not be released until 2017.
+During that time, Ross created a 1990s R&B mash up series.
 In 2016, Ross released his first official single from this debut album entitled "Long Song Away".
-The single peaked at No.1 on Billboard's Adult R&B Song chart and radio's Urban Adult Contemporary chart, making him the first debut Motown recording artist since 2010 to accomplish that feat.
-Kevin's debut album, The Awakening, was officially released on March 24, 2017 on the Motown/Verve record label and it features appearances from Chaz French, BJ the Chicago Kid, Lecrae and production from Babyface.
+The single peaked at No.1 on Billboard's Adult R&B Song chart and radio's Urban Adult Contemporary chart, making him the first debut Motown recording artist since 2010 to accomplish that.
+Ross's debut album, The Awakening, was officially released on March 24, 2017 on the Motown/Verve record label and it features appearances from Chaz French, BJ the Chicago Kid, Lecrae and production from Babyface.
 On September 17, 2017, Ross announced the release of his third EP, Drive.

 2018–present: Motown Exit and Audacity

 After the release of Drive, Ross took a brief hiatus from the music industry.
 In January 2019, he reemerge and announced his exit from his recording label Motown and the creation of his own label, Art Society Music Group.
 When asked his reason for leaving Motown, Ross says "I wanted to have the freedom to decide who I am doing co-ventures with.
 It’s just like in any kind of business, when you have too many cooks that’s within the kitchen, sometimes you don’t get the best result, especially when everyone doesn’t have the same end goal in mind.
 Everyone can have great intentions, but if you’re not on the same page, good intentions are kind of pointless."
-In addition to the new label, Ross announced that a new single, Thing Called Love, and a new album, Audacity, will be released in the spring of 2019, but the release was postponed.
+In addition to the new label, Ross announced that a new single, Thing Called Love, and a new album, Audacity, would be released in the spring of 2019, but it was postponed.
 In December 2019, Ross announced the release of the 7-track EP Audacity, Vol. 1 on January 31, 2020.